-When it comes to choosing skincare products for your baby, every parent wants to make choices that ensure the well being of their little one.
-However, there can be many synthetic or irritating chemicals hiding in popular skincare products that you may not even be aware of and are best left off your baby’s skin.
+When it comes to choosing skincare products for you and your baby, every parent wants to make choices that ensure the well being of their little one.
+However, there can be many synthetic or irritating chemicals hiding in popular skincare products that you may not even be aware of and are best left off you and your baby’s skin.

 Parabens – parabens often appear on the ingredient list of your baby skincare products with paraben in the name, such as methylparaben and propylparaben.
 Parabens are often used as a preservative in skincare products, and are synthetically developed.
 Some people find that they can experience reactions or skin irritation from products that include parabens.
 It’s best to opt for skincare products that are paraben free with natural preservative systems, such as those from the Baby Mama range.